 How tinctures differ and may benefit

 It’s worth noting that CBD tincture is less dynamic compared to the oil itself.
 Due to this, cannabis tinctures tend to be less expensive compared to CBD oil.
-Tinctures often have added flavor for a taste like our Honey Cinnamon Tincture.
+Tinctures often have added flavor for a taste like Remedy’s Honey Cinnamon Tincture.

-Common traits & benefits
+Common traits and benefits

-Overall, it comes down to THC preferences and tolerance as well as taste preferences.
+Overall, it comes down to THC preferences and tolerance, as well as taste preferences.

-So, now that you know the facts, you can work out which option is best for you.
-Typically, the choice between CBD oil and tincture is a personal preference.
-Whether you are concerned about the taste, how to take your cannabidiol or the price, you will find we have many infused cannabis product options.
+Generally speaking, the choice between CBD oil and tincture is a personal preference.
+Whether you are concerned about the taste, how to take your cannabidiol, or the price, you will find we have many infused cannabis product options.